-Creating a culture of inclusivity and empathy doesn’t necessarily require significant resources.
-Establishing Employee Resource Groups (ERGs) and Corporate Social Responsibility (CSR) initiatives, for example, on even a small scale can go a long way toward making employees feel cared for and part of something bigger than themselves.
+Creating a culture of inclusivity and emotional empathy doesn’t necessarily require significant resources.
+Establishing Employee Resource Groups (ERGs) and Corporate Social Responsibility (CSR) initiatives, for examples of empathy, on even a small scale can go a long way toward making employees feel cared for and part of something bigger than themselves.

 83% of workers who say their organization’s culture is flexible and empathetic also say their employers encourage their engagement in charitable giving and volunteerism.
 That kind of civic engagement is only encouraged in 22% of workers in an organization that lacks flexibility and empathy.

 A corporate culture that makes employees feel cared for, included, and where they’re encouraged to be civically engaged boosts overall well-being, happiness, and loyalty.
 This can take many forms, from social justice responses to CSR to ensuring language in communications is inclusive and representative of all employees.
 No matter what direction an organization takes, building a flexible, empathetic culture empowers employees to be their best selves at work and in life.

 Another way organizations can demonstrate examples of empathy is by ensuring employees have a better understanding of their benefits.
 Having a clear sense of the value of their benefits and how they can help equips workers to better protect themselves and their families, which, in turn, helps them feel that their employers care.
 That also improves their satisfaction and overall well-being.
 Fortunately, employee satisfaction with their benefits offerings is on the rise.